lwz7512/game-weaver-ast/challenges/c6/c6_subtitle.md

 You passed the challenge 6!

-Dont forget to press the `submit` button to get one credit!
+Dont forget to press the `Done` button to earn one credit!

 See you next challenge!